API Reference

 Input Data Format

-PyEPLAN uses standardized CSV formats for input data:
+PyEPlan uses standardized CSV and Excel formats for input data:

 Component Data: